NathanGrenier/SOEN-363/Assignment2/part2&3/README.md

 # Environment Variables

+In order to run the code, you need to define the following environment files in a `.env` file in the root of the `part2&3` folder.

 | Key               | Value |
 | ----------------- | ----- |
 | WATCHMODE_API_KEY |       |

+> A WATCHMODE_API_KEY can be generate [here](https://api.watchmode.com/).

 # Python Venv